 2. Licence to Operate a Forklift Truck

 Many rail industry jobs involving material handling require the use of a forklift truck.
-In order to be allowed to operate a forklift truck, a rail industry worker needs a high risk work licence.
+In order to be allowed to operate a forklift truck, a rail industry worker needs a special licence to perform high-risk work.

 If you want to be successful at your job, the CERT Licence to Operate a Forklift Truck is the best solution for you.
 Our instructors will teach you how to: